 How The Dollar Became Fiat: An Oversimplified History

-Fifty years ago today, one of the most momentous events of the 20th century unfolded.
-But unlike the well-known events frequently told in schools - fall of Berlin wall, Deng Xiaoping opening China, NASA moon landing, the pill, Hiroshima, the Great Depression, Bolshevik revolution, Ferdinand assassination, Wright brothers flight etc - what happened on 15th [...]
+Fifty years ago on this day, one of the most momentous events of the 20th century unfolded.
+But unlike the well-known events often taught in schools such as the fall of Berlin Wall, Deng Xiaoping's opening China, the NASA moon landing, the pill, Hiroshima, the Great Depression, the Bolshevik revolution, Ferdinand assassination, Wright brothers flight [...]

 Prisoners of Geography: An Indispensable Primer on Geopolitics [book notes]